 You can teach your kids which household items/containers can be recycled.
 Show them how to rinse out and recycle different materials.

 Recycling shouldn’t have to be boring for your kids either.
 You can turn it into a game, by having a friendly competition of who can recycle the most for a week.
-Additionally, you can work together as a family to see if you can find ways to reduce the amount of trash you have each week by using greener alternatives to the type of things you’re tossing out.
+Additionally, you can work together as a family to see if you can find ways to by using greener alternatives to the type of things you’re tossing out.

 - Show your kids how to use an entire tissue before tossing it and grabbing another.

 - Teach your kids how to check if their clothes are dirty so they don’t go into the hamper prematurely (still clean.)